When shopping for the right Internet service for your home needs and lifestyle, there are six factors to consider when shopping:

-Pricing for internet plans vary based multiple factors: speed requirements; contract term/no contract; technology used to deliver internet service (e.g. fiber, DSL, cable, satellite) and unlimited data vs data cap.
-Finding the cheapest internet provider in my area, at your specific home address, is easy by using our free tool that allows you to search and compare offers.
+Pricing for Internet plans vary based multiple factors: speed requirements, contract term/no contract, technology used to deliver Internet service (e.g. fiber, DSL, cable, satellite) and unlimited data vs data cap.
+Finding the cheapest Internet provider in your area, at your specific home address, is easy by using our free tool that allows you to search and compare offers.

 |Company||Download Speed||Upload Speed||Cost|

 |15 Mbps – 2,000 Mbps||1 Mbps – 1,000 Mbps||Starting at $29.99|

 |10 Mbps – 1,000 Mbps||1 Mbps – 1,000 Mbps||Starting at $29.99|